 - What skills and knowledge do you hope to gain from a year at the Kettering Foundation?

-Resident researchers receive excellent full-time compensation and benefits, including medical insurance.
-The foundation also provides office space; use of a computer; and access to the Internet, an internal library, electronic journal subscriptions, the foundation’s network, and other research resources.
-Residents are also reimbursed for ordinary costs associated with a temporary relocation to Dayton.
+Researchers receive excellent full-time compensation and benefits, including medical insurance.
+The foundation also provides office space; use of a computer; access to internal library, electronic journal subscriptions, the foundation’s network, and other research resources.
+Researchers are also reimbursed for ordinary costs associated with a temporary relocation to Dayton.